-Washington RV Park evacuated as wildfire approaches - RV Travel
+Washington state RV park evacuated as wildfire approaches - RV Travel

 Officials say the fire started around 3:30 p.m. near the railroad tracks behind the RV park.
 Several Fire Boss planes and 80 firefighters were called in.
 Even with winds gusting 40 mph, no structures were lost.
 One commercial building, however, did suffer some damage.

+District 3 Fire Chief Cody Rohrbach says even with cooler temperatures, wildfires can linger into the fall season.
 “It’s a pretty good reminder that fire season is not over for the year,” Rohrbach says.